Frustration in Indonesia as flood survivors await aid

 Monsoon rains paired with two rare tropical storm systems, sometimes known in the region as cyclones, dumped record deluges across Sri Lanka, and parts of Indonesia’s Sumatra, southern Thailand and northern Malaysia last week.

-In Indonesia, the toll hit 753 today, but the number of missing also increased to 650.
+In Indonesia, the toll hit 755 on Wednesday, but the number of missing also increased to 650.

 The rising figures reflect information that is only trickling in as many regions remain either physically cut off by flood damage or isolated by electricity and communications failures, or both.

-“It’s very challenging logistically to respond,” said Ade Soekadis, executive director of Mercy Corps Indonesia, an aid group.
+“It’s very challenging logistically to respond,” said Ade Soekadis, executive director of aid group Mercy Corps Indonesia.

-“The extent of the damage and the size of the affected area is really huge,” Soekadis said.
+“The extent of the damage and the size of the affected area is really huge.”

 The group is hoping to send hygiene equipment and water both from Jakarta and locally.